 ADVANCED TRADE TRAINING

-Once you have finished your OJT, you will be posted back to Woodbourne to complete a 12 month DAR 66 Category B1 (Mechanical) Course, which includes;
+Once you have finished your on-the-job training, you will be posted back to Woodbourne to complete a 6-week Aircraft Technician Consolidation Course, which includes;

-On completion of this course you will be posted to a technical unit for a period of approximately 24 months.
-During this time you will work towards gaining the DAR 66 Category B1 – Military Aircraft Maintenance Licence (MAML) becoming a licenced aircraft systems technician, you’ll be eligible to apply for a National Certificate in Aircraft Servicing Level 2 (after around two years) and a National Certificate in Aeronautical Engineering (Maintenance) after around four years.
+On completion of this course you will be an aircraft systems technician and posted to a technical unit.
+During this time you will be eligible to apply for a New Zealand Certificate in Aircraft Servicing level 3 (after around two years) and a New Zealand Certificate in Aeronautical Engineering (Applied Skills) level 4 after around four years.

 With the foundation laid during your primary and advanced trade training, a large variety of post graduate training and experiential opportunities exist, providing a wide scope of professional development opportunities.
 This includes specialisation training in technologies or aircraft systems, and generalist training where you can advance your knowledge in other technical or non-technical areas.